jcincotta22/boston-neighborhood-reviews/README.md

 rake db:migrate
 rake db:test:prepare

 You'll need to incorporate a cloud-based storage service (like AWS) to store user profile information (such as profile picture).
+The .gitignore file is already set up to ignore the .env file.
+You'll want to put in (complete with your own values): COVERALLS_REPO_TOKEN, AWS_SECRET_ACCESS_KEY, AWS_KEY_ID, BUCKET

+To make sure you have all the necessary gems, run:

+gem install bundler
+bundle

+It is not uncommon for users to have configuration issues with Capybara-webkit.
+To resolve these issues, this guide is a great resource: https://github.com/thoughtbot/capybara-webkit/wiki/Installing-Qt-and-compiling-capybara-webkit#xcode-80

 An email client will also need to be set up.
 We recommend using Action Mailer.
 To work with the app locally, you'll want to start a rails server with this command in the terminal: